Jackie-S-CMU/pui-homework-jstrawbr/final-project/README.md

 **Feedback about Idea 1**

 - I heard that there are some assumptions embedded in my idea that need to be tested - namely, do most writers want/need to start their process with a vomit draft?
-I should also consider how the vomit draft fits in to the larger writing process (what comes immediately before and immediately after?) to ensure the site is useful to writers.
+Critiquers also wondered how the vomit draft fits in to the larger writing process (what comes immediately before and immediately after?) to ensure the site is useful to writers.
 - A couple of people pointed out that my initial sketch didn't account for the process of completing a draft.
 As a result of this I'll design a button or some other method to mark a draft as complete.
-- Other features that could be useful to add, based on what I heard:
+- Other features that were raised:
--- Copy/paste draft content
+-- Copy draft content
 -- A "collection" view of all completed drafts
 -- Search draft history for a given keyword
+-- Share/collaborate mode

 **Feedback about Idea 2**